osilander/203.210-Genetics-Evolution/Week6/Week6.md

 As this DNA molecule passes through the pore, the different bases (A, T, C, and G (or methylated bases, or even U in the case of RNA)) produce unique electrical signals that can be used to reconstruct the original sequence of the DNA.

 The way that these signals are decoded into the order of base pairs depends on powerful computational methods.
 Currently, these are machine learning methods based on recurrent neural networks with [long short term memories](https://en.wikipedia.org/wiki/Long_short-term_memory "LSTM").
+Oxford Nanopore's website [has more details](https://nanoporetech.com/how-it-works/basecalling "Guppy and more")

 ## Advantages